-The Clinical Doctorate in Occupational Therapy (OTD) is open to currently licensed OTs who have a master’s degree in occupational therapy.
+The Clinical Doctorate in Occupational Therapy (OTD) is open to currently licensed occupational therapists who have a master’s degree in occupational therapy.

-If you have a bachelor’s degree in occupational therapy, you can enter into the OTD program through the Post-professional OT Certificate program.
+If you have a bachelor’s degree in occupational therapy, you can enter into the OTD program through the Post-Professional Occupational Therapy Certificate program.
 If you are new to the field and want to become a registered occupational therapist, you should apply to our Master of Occupational Therapy program.

 Students in this program develop advanced clinical expertise in interdisciplinary areas such as community practice, entrepreneurial innovation and higher education.
 You will be prepared to

 - use, promote and advance client-centered and evidence-based practices;

 - advance occupational therapy’s role in promoting a person’s participation in society, in consideration of societal needs, policies and trends;

 - bring clinically relevant and fresh perspectives to situations you encounter;